-Incognito mode, or private browsing mode as it’s called in some browsers, is a way to access a website as a fresh user without any cookies or other internet files.
+Incognito/private browsing mode is a way to access a website as a fresh user without any cookies or other internet files.
 This works to bypass a paywall because some of them work in a way where they limit access based on how many times you’ve visited the site in the past.
 Some let you read just five articles, for example, in which case using Incognito mode tricks the site into thinking you’re on your first visit.

 Ctrl+Shift+N is how you open Incognito mode in Chrome.
 Private Mode in Firefox can be accessed through Ctrl+Shift+P. Those browsers and others usually provide this private mode through their menu if you those keyboard shortcuts don’t work.

 Clear the Cookies

 Sometimes, you can’t get past the paywall even in Incognito mode because the site can identify that that’s what you’re trying to do, and it will show it anyway.
 Deleting the cookies will hopefully erase any evidence that you’ve been to the site, thus letting you visit as a new, first-time user.

 Clearing the cookies in most browsers can be done through the Ctrl+Shift+Del shortcut.
 When the pop-up opens asking what to do delete, make sure the option for cookies is chosen.
 When you’re done removing cookies, try the page again to see if it worked to bypass the paywall.

 Lots of paywalls work this way where they count your visits via cookies stored on your computer.
-If Incognito mode and clearing the cookies doesn’t work to bypass it, then the website must be using a different technique to track you.
-A different unblocking method below might more more helpful.
+If Incognito mode and clearing the cookies isn’t the solution, then the website must be using a different technique to track you.
+A different method below might more more helpful.

 Chip and OutLine work similarly to the methods above, but depending on the paywall you’re trying to bypass, they might be a better solution.
 Follow one of those links, and enter the URL to the page that has the paywall.